deadlydog/PowerShell.GitClean/ReadMe.md

 ## 📖 Usage

-This module only provides one cmdlet: `Clean-GitRepositories`
+This module only provides one cmdlet: `Invoke-GitClean`

 It accepts the following parameters: